ahnguyen17/CompassAI/memory-bank/activeContext.md

 - **Multilingual Title Generation Language Constraint:**
     - Updated the title generation prompt in `backend/controllers/chatMessages.js` again.
     - The prompt now instructs the AI to detect the language, generate the title in Vietnamese if detected as Vietnamese, otherwise generate the title in English.
 It also strongly emphasizes responding *only* with the title text.
+- **Custom Model Usage Stats Name Fix:**
+    - Modified the aggregation pipelines in `backend/controllers/stats.js` to include custom model names instead of IDs in the usage statistics.
 - **Navbar Icon Swap:** (Previous Task)
     - Swapped the language and theme icons in `frontend/client/src/components/Navbar.tsx`.
 - **Navbar Logo Sidebar Toggle:** (Previous Task)